benthejack-vuw/contilio_viewer_demo/README.md

 ## Notes
 had some fun with this, probably went overboard.

+Please let me know when you have this so I can hide/remove the repo

 I haven't made it particularly pretty, just bashed out the functionality.